Mere Sapnon Ki Rani of Aradhana was inspired from this English tune?

 After recording half of the songs of the film, S. D. Burman fell ill and he assigned R. D to complete the project.
 Though Mohd Rafi was the first choice of S. D to record both these songs, his son chose Kishore’s voice.
 This single decision definitely changed the course of journey of Hindi cinema and music paving way to ‘Rajesh Khanna’ magic and Kishore became the ghost voice of Bollywood’s first super star after that.
 And the couple of songs were Mere Sapnon Ki Rani and Roop Tera Mastana, which redefined the equations of Bollywood music.
 Also read: Introduction to my filmy blog through Aradhana.

-Mere Sapnon Ki Rani and Roop Tera Mastana – Rumoured to be composed by R. D
+Mere Sapnon Ki Rani, Kora Kaagaz and Roop Tera Mastana – Rumoured to be composed by R. D

 It’s not clear who has actually composed both these songs.
 But both these songs became the top songs of the album.
-There are speculations that both these songs were composed by R. D himself, and he gave both the songs to Kishore Kumar.
+There are speculations that some of its songs – especially Kora Kaagaz and the movie’s background score with ‘he he’ romantic elements were composed by R. D himself (or given the finishing touch with change of orchestra), and he gave all these three songs to Kishore Kumar.
 It is also believed that Mere Sapnon Ki Rani and Roop Tera Mastana were inspired from Tequila by Daniel Flores (1957).
 The song was indeed popular in India, and many people knew it, though unaware of the composer/singer or what Tequila actually is.

 I can’t draw striking similarities between Tequila and Roop Tera Mastana.
 However Mukhda of Mere Sapnon Ki Rani looks very similar to Tequila by Daniel Flores.
 It’s rumoured that R. D used this tune as a sort of inspiration to compose Mere Sapnon Ki Rani, and geniuses are not caught easily.
 Definitely it’s not a copied tune.
 Also read: Top combination songs of S.D and Kishore Kumar.